RaviGoyani99/SportCelebrityImageClassification/README.md

 **Web Interface:** A user-friendly web interface was developed using Flask to allow users to upload images and get instant predictions on which sports celebrity the image represents.
 The interface also displays the probability scores for each prediction.

 **Deployment:** The entire application was deployed using Nginx, ensuring it is scalable and accessible.

-### Technologies Used
-The project integrates multiple technologies to deliver an end-to-end machine learning solution:

-1. Python
-2. Numpy and OpenCV for data cleaning
-3. Matplotlib & Seaborn for data visualization
-4. Sklearn for model building
-5. Jupyter notebook, visual studio code and pycharm as IDE
-6. Python flask for http server
-7. Deploy to production using aws Ec2

 ### Installation Guide